rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What happens if someone accidentally (or intentionally) shares an image with malware, root kits, backdoors, or other vulnerabilities?
 Who is liable?

 Customers are liable for any activities resulting from the use of Cloud Images.
-For your protection, only use images shared by people you know.
+For your protection, only use images shared by people that you know.
 If you encounter fraudulent activities, contact Rackspace Support.

-#### What happens if an image with malware is shared to me?
+#### What happens if an image with malware is shared with me?
 How can I report it?

 You can report suspicious activities to Rackspace Support and to the [Cloud Images team](mailto:cloudimageshelp@rackspace.com).